 When adding a fireplace to the home, consumers often have difficulty understanding the difference between a prefabricated fireplace and a masonry fireplace.
 Most fireplaces that are sold have a fabricated chassis that permits installation into a framed enclosure constructed from dimensional lumber.

-Types of Prefab Wood Burning Fireplace
+Types of Prefab Wood Burning Fireplaces

 Wood burning fireplace models are a type of prefab fireplace that is designed to burn wood as the primary fuel type.
 There are three types of wood burning fireplaces.